behnamazimi/curly-html-elements/README.md

 # Ellipsis HTML Elements

-Mini tool to align HTML elements along an ellipse or a part of an ellipse.
-So you can arrange your HTML items along an ellipse easily without using canvas or any complex math functions.
+Mini tool to arranging HTML elements along ellipse subset shapes.
+Using ellipsis-html you can layout child items of an element along a circle, semicircle, ellipse or any subset shape of it without encounter math formula and complex concepts.

+It’s only 2KB and easy to use.

 **😎😎 [Online Demo](https://behnamazimi.github.io/ellipsis-html/)**